Abram Lincoln Harris: Career

 In The Black Worker, Spero and Harris asserted that African Americans could put an end to the racial antagonism in the working class.
 They wrote about the history of the racial predicament between whites and blacks that had stemmed from the days of slavery.
 They argued that many African Americans had just recently migrated to the urban setting, and had been unaware of trade unionism and its benefits.
 They stated that the anti-union beliefs held by organizations such as the National Urban League also provided for the racial division seen in the working class between blacks and whites.
 Harris also was the author of a Progressive Labor Party pamphlet in 1930 that called for the formation of a working-class political party in the United States.
-By this point, he and Calverton had grown distant; white journalist Benjamin Stolberg took Calverton's place as a major correspondent in Harris's life.
-They critiqued each other's work and encouraged each other towards greater heights of accomplishment.

 Harris, along with Frazier and Bunche, led the attack on the older generations at the NAACP's 1933 Amenia Conference.
 Harris's radical beliefs prompted a 1935 report entitled the Harris Report suggesting that the NAACP take a more active and affirmative stance on race relations in the United States.
 As the Great Depression progressed, Harris's radicalism declined.
 As Harris wrote in the 1957 introduction to his personal collection of essays, he was "emerging from a state of social rebellion [while] still adher[ing] somewhat to socialistic ideas by the late 1920s."
 He published his most famous economics work in 1936, The Negro as Capitalist: A Study of Banking and Business.
 In the work, Harris wrote about the growing anti-business sentiment of the Great Depression.
 Harris argued that black businessmen were under the false sense of racial solidarity between whites and blacks.
 He said that African Americans needed to participate in trade unionism with white businessmen.
 This was the reason for the problems in the development of black business.
 Harris concluded that the black middle class was using their racial pride and unity to support businesses controlled by the American middle class.
 He felt that blacks were not reaching out to whites, and black business would not grow if there was no interracial trade.
 In reference to black complaints against Jewish businessmen, Harris said: